isc-projects/stork/doc/man/stork-agent.8.rst

    Specifies how often the agent collects statistics from BIND 9, in seconds.
 The default is 10. ``[$STORK_AGENT_PROMETHEUS_BIND9_EXPORTER_INTERVAL]``

 ``--env-file``
-   Read the environment variables from the environment file; applicable only if the flag is set; accepts an optional path to the env file, it must be provided after the '=' operator.
+   Environment file to read; applicable only if the use-env-file is provided.
 The default is ``/etc/stork/agent.env``.

+``--use-env-file``
+   Read the environment variables from the environment file.
+The default is ``false``.

 ``-h`` or ``--help``
    Returns the list of available parameters.